-20. In the Dst (destination) section, select to set an individual IP source address and subnet mask or a source IP host address:
+20. In the Dst (destination) section, select to set an individual IP destination address and subnet mask or a destination IP host address:

-- IP Address: In the IP Address field, type a source IP address.
-In the Subnet Mask field, type a source IP mask, type a relevant wildcard mask, or leave the field empty, which means any. - The IP address and subnet mask are compared to a packet's source IP address and subnet mask. - Host: In the IP Address field, type a source IP host address.
-(The Subnet Mask field is not available.) - The IP host address is compared to a packet's destination IP host address. - 21.
+- IP Address: In the IP Address field, type a destination IP address.
+In the Subnet Mask field, type a destination IP mask, type a relevant wildcard mask, or leave the field empty, which means any. - The IP address and subnet mask are compared to a packet's destination IP address and subnet mask. - Host: In the IP Address field, type a destination host name. - The host name (or the IP address associated with the name) is compared to a packet's destination host name (or the IP address associated with the name). - 21.
 If you select TCP or UDP from the Protocol Type menu, in the Dst L4 (destination Layer 4) section, select to set an individual port number or a range of port numbers:

-- Port: Select one of the following protocols from the menu: - The destination IP TCP port protocols are domain, echo, ftp, ftpdata, www-http, smtp, telnet, pop2, pop3, and bgp.
+• Port: Select one of the following protocols from the menu:

+- The destination IP TCP port protocols are domain, echo, ftp, ftpdata, www-http, smtp, telnet, pop2, pop3, and bgp.
 A selected protocol translates into its equivalent port number. - The destination IP UDP port protocols are domain, echo, snmp, ntp, rip, time, who, and tftp.
 A selected protocol translates into its equivalent port number. - Select Other to type a port number from 0 to 65535 in the rightmost field.
 The matching condition is always Equal (see the middle field).